Red Beans & Rice are a southern tradition for sure! When I moved to Texas I had never had a bowl of red beans & rice.

-I love this dish and so does my husband.
-In a perfect world you can use a left over ham bone but a couple of nice ham hocks work just fine.
-If you’re using a ham just omit the sausage – you’ll have plenty of meat from the ham bone to satisfy the meat component of the soup.
 I’ve started using a pressure cooker for my beans because it cuts the cooking time by more than half and I think the results are delicious.
-If you haven’t ventured into the world of cooking with pressure just pull out a heavy dutch oven and go to town, in a couple of hours you’ll have a smoking hot bowl of pure joy.
+If you haven’t ventured into the world of pressure cooking just pull out a heavy dutch oven and go to town, in a couple of hours you’ll have a smoking hot bowl of pure joy.
 But cooking beans in a pressure cooker is a no brainer and a great way to reach that tenderness stage that take a long time to get to in your soup pot or dutch oven.
 I purchased mine several years ago and it’s now an essential piece of equipment in my kitchen.

 Cover the beans with water, bring to a boil and let sit for one hour (you can do this in the morning and let them sit all day), then drain.